WADPH/CloudflareTunnel_Streamlit_Docker/README.md

 ````
 ### You can also change the overall configuration of nginx or rewrite start.sh for your own purposes. <br> But in this case, you will need to start again from step 3 (i.e. download the image and run it).

+# There are two ways to launch multiple Streamlit apps.
-## Two or more Streamlit applications
+## Two or more Streamlit applications in ONE container (For Example: http:your_domain/app1/ and http:your_domain/app2/ )
 ### In order to run several applications on ONE container at once, you will need to make several changes.

 1. Open start.sh from the copied repository.
 Now we have one command to run app.py <br>Let's add another one for the second one (be sure to specify a new port for each application):